 How to get divorce in Montana

-Below you can find common steps of how to get divorce in Montana:
+The common steps of how to get divorce in Montana:

-You should fill all the necessary Montana divorce papers according to the Montana divorce law.
+The interested person should fill all the necessary Montana divorce papers according to the Montana divorce law.

-You or your spouse should be a resident of Montana state.
+The spouses should be a resident of Montana state.

-You should be legally married.
+The interested person should be legally married.

-You can have only no-fault grounds for divorce in Montana.
+The interested person can have only no-fault grounds for divorce in Montana.